 Key figures in those relations are:

 Object.
 Directly references a prototype.
-This reference cannot be changed during the object’s lifetime, although multiple objects can have the same prototype.
+This reference can’t be changed during the object’s lifetime, although multiple objects can have the same prototype.
 Serves as an instance of a prototype.

 Prototype.
 Special kind of object that acts as a template for building other objects.
 It contains default memory and directly refers to relevant code.